matthewjohnson42/memex-service/docker/README.md

 # docker build module

 A module containing scripts and files that are used to start docker containers for the app, a Mongo instance, and an ElasticSearch instance.
-These containers comprise the full backend of the personal-memex.
+These containers comprise the full backend of the memex.

 Helper scripts prepare the execution environment for Docker image builds, run the Docker image builds, then use docker-compose to start docker containers from the built Docker images.
 Root helper script is `docker-compose-up.sh`.